Kiplinger Approved - Sponsored Offer

 The best Verizon Apple deal depends less on the headline savings and more on how you plan to use your phone.

 If you're adding lines or switching carriers, new line deals typically offer the biggest discounts.
 If you want a simpler upgrade, no trade-in offers can still deliver solid value without the extra steps.
-And if your current phone still works well, bringing your own device or choosing a certified pre-owned model can help lower your overall costs.
+If your current phone still works well, bringing your own device or choosing a certified pre-owned model can help lower your overall costs.

 The key is to look beyond the monthly price and consider the full 36-month commitment, including plan requirements and how long you expect to keep the line active.